 In my example, I'm simply checking whether revenue was first generated this year (for new products) or last generated last year (discontinued products).

 The first change in how we calculate everything comes with volume change.
 First, we check a product is active so we can exclude the new and discontinued products, which are not included under volume.
-We take the quantity this year minus quantity previous year and multiply the result by the average revenue per unit from the previous year.
+We take the quantity this year minus the quantity of the previous year and multiply the result by the average revenue per unit from the previous year.
 Here's the formula:

 The thing that is the most obviously different from the previous example is that the mix value is zero and will always be zero at the individual product or SKU level.
 Product mix means the change in the products within a certain group or in your total product portfolio.
 This is something most people get wrong and is slightly confusing?
 You should keep in mind that at the base level, your mix value should be zero.

 Another very significant difference is in the Total row.
 Take the difference in the total quantity of products sold this year minus quantity in the previous multiplied with the average price.
-We're not just adding up all the volume changes from our products and are are instead doing the calculation on the level of the group.
+We're not just adding up all the volume changes from our products and are instead doing the calculation on the level of the group.
 This is what actually ensures that you are excluding the effect of the prices in the volume of variance.

-This approach results in a slightly different volume change on the level of group and that is why this then appears in your mix.
+This approach results in a slightly different volume change on the level of the group and that is why this then appears in your mix.
 The mix is then simply: the total variance, minus price variance, minus volume variance, minus new products, minus discontinued products.

 When creating this type of chart, make sure you turn on the difference highlight, showing the actual AC and PY revenue difference.
 This is a very meaningful visual emphasis that will definitely help you understand your data.